-If you're starting your sustainable fashion journey, here are 7 tips on how to shop ethically for clothes.
+If you're starting your sustainable fashion journey, here are 7 tips on how to shop ethically for clothes to build a reliable wardrobe with pieces you can wear year after year.

 1. Buy Secondhand